What if we took a moment to talk about mental health?

 Practice regular physical activity

-Physical activity supports good mental health because it boosts self-esteem, promotes social connections, improves sleep quality, and reduces stress and anxiety.
+Physical activity plays an important role in your mental well‑being: it boosts self‑esteem, helps you connect with others, improves sleep quality, and reduces stress and anxiety levels.

 To practice sports on campus, you can: